Stackclash/5e-vault/5. Mechanics/Items/Chain Mail.md

 Made of interlocking metal rings, chain mail includes a layer of quilted fabric worn underneath the mail to prevent chafing and to cushion the impact of blows.
 The suit includes gauntlets.

 *Source: Player's Handbook p.
-145*
+145. Available in the SRD and the Basic Rules.*